-RIAlNetwork will provide various activities for our members online and on site.
-We believe that relationships, friendships and companionships are built by spending time together.
-Activities include:
+RIAlNetwork will provide various activities for our members online and in person.
+We believe that relationships, friendships, and companionships are built by spending time together.

-- Food: Discovering the different foods enjoyed on the African continent & Ireland, sharing of recipes and exploring the significance of foods eaten at different types of the year and at special ceremonies.
+This includes discovering the different foods enjoyed on the African continent and Ireland, sharing recipes, and exploring the significance of foods eaten during special ceremonies and different times of the year.

-- Sports: Sport has the unique power to change people’s lives, the lives of family members and ability to positively impact the world.
-It should be the truest discipline for demonstration of all that can be and is good among all ethnicities.
-The rules of sports are exactly the same universally for every country in the world.
+Sports can change people’s lives, change the lives of their family members, and create a positive impact on the world.
+Sports can be beneficial among all ethnicities.
+The rules of sports are the same universally for every country in the world.

 Sports also have the power to lift people’s spirits in times of uncertainty and racial divide.
-The Miracle on Ice during the height of the Cold War and the South Africa’s 1995 Rugby World Cup Victory are all prime examples on how various social games sport activities run by RIAINetwork will foster greater understanding of cultures rooted in Africa and Ireland.
+The Miracle on Ice hockey game during the height of the Cold War and the South Africa 1995 Rugby World Cup victory are prime examples of how various social sports can foster a greater understanding of different cultures.

 Art education connects participants with their own culture and the rest of the world.
 RIAINetwork will work with members and participants to associate their identity and heritage with that of their parents’ own.
 Through art and music, they will improve their target language skills.